 and interesting trip report full of info and anecdotes describing the whole travel itinerary.

 If you haven't read them yet, check out all travel info and precise itinerary here: www.wildtrips.net/brazil.htm.

 South America had been a dream destination for us for a long time: we had often postponed the trip because of

-we landed on time in Rio.
+Janeiro, in August some years ago.
 Immediately we took a cheap bus

 to the city center, which turned out to be quite chaotic in the suburbs.
 The intense traffic passed among